pandle/materials/README.md

 - unit tests (a basic version of Test-driven Development, [TDD](https://en.wikipedia.org/wiki/Test-driven_development))
 - and the code

+## CI/CD

+In the [CI/CD](cicd.md) file you find a list of repositories: each repository is for a different cloud provider and it contains a real Python package for deploying a simple pipeline

+- installation
+- unit tests
+- and the code for deploying a pipeline (a basic version of Continuous Integration and Continuous Delivery / Deployment, [CI/CD](https://en.wikipedia.org/wiki/CI/CD))

 ## Saving packages

 In the [saving](saving.md) file you find a list of repositories: